 Other types of Pocket springs – Cortec, Revolution & Micro Springs

 Cortec Pocket Springs: Cortec springs by Harrison Spinks are an elongated pocket spring.
 That means they are thinner and taller than regular pocket springs.
-Cortec springs are not glued together but heat-sealed into rows meaning they are glue-free.
-So you don’t need glue to bond them together as they can concertina together by being folded in their rows.
+Cortec springs are not glued together but heat-sealed into rows, meaning they are glue-free.
+You don’t need glue to bond them together as they can concertina together by being folded in their rows.
 Imagine a roll of paper labels and how each one can be folded back on each other or torn off.
 This is the same layout as the Cortec spring.
-They are still synthetic coated pocket springs and unlike our Calico ones are not vanadium coated so won’t be as impervious to rusting over time.
+They are still synthetic coated pocket springs and, unlike our Calico ones, they are not vanadium coated, so won’t be as impervious to rusting over time.

 Micro Mattress Springs: These are the latest in spring count hype.
 Micro springs are tiny synthetic pocket springs that come in rows of 1000.
-Meaning you can add a few layers to suddenly boost the overall spring count of a mattress.
-We really don’t rate micro springs as they compress almost instantaneously making them redundant in our tests.
-We can only imagine that retailers are now using HD or micro springs simply to up the spring count in the competition to have the higher figure.
-However, this simply means less upholstery for you as the more layers of springs you place in a mattress the less room there is for the upholstery comfort layers.
-So bare this in mind.
+This means you can add a few layers to suddenly boost the overall spring count of a mattress.
+We really don’t rate micro springs as they compress almost instantaneously, making them redundant in our tests.
+We can only imagine that retailers are now using HD or micro springs simply to up the spring count in the competition battle to have the higher figure.
+However, this simply means less upholstery for you.
+The more layers of springs you place in a mattress, the less room there is for the upholstery comfort layers.
+Bear this in mind!

 If you’re wanting the best of the best you need to be looking for calico pocket springs.
 If your budget constrains you, a spun-bond pocket spring unit with at least 1000 pocket springs per kingsize will get you a mid-range mattress.
 There is also a post on this site about the anomalies of soft medium or firm mattresses.
-Worth a read particularly if you are struggling with how on earth a mattress can be described as such.
-If you have different body weights we can create split tension mattress or zip and link beds which can be tailored specifically to your weight.
+It’s worth a read, particularly if you are struggling with how on earth a mattress can be described as such.
+If you have different body weights, we can create split tension mattresses or zip and link beds which can be tailored specifically to your weight.

-Lastly, if you want to get really informed on the details of pocket springs and the different tiers, gauges and latest developments read our detailed arguments here.
-To help start off by viewing some of the best handmade mattresses here in our shop where we only use the highest quality pocket springs and coverings.
+Lastly – if you want to get really informed about the details of pocket springs and the different tiers, gauges and latest developments – read our detailed arguments here.
+To start you off, begin by viewing some of the best handmade mattresses in our shop, where we only use the highest quality pocket springs and coverings.
 Still struggling?
 Then why not call our small expert team based here in Manchester on 0161 437 4419 to see if we can help?